Tomorrow Beauty, treatments with scientifically proven effectiveness,

 • Choose lightweight cotton clothing to minimize irritation.

 It is advisable to consult a dermatologist for appropriate treatment.
 Topical corticosteroids may be prescribed to reduce inflammation during flare-ups.
-Adopting an appropriate skincare routine helps improve the quality of life of those affected.
+Adopting a proper skincare routine helps improve the quality of life of those affected.

 The link between eczema and cold

-During the winter, the combination of cold, dry air outside and indoor heating increases skin dryness.
+During winter, the combination of cold, dry air outdoors and indoor heating increases skin dryness.
 This decrease in moisture is particularly problematic for atopic skin, which already has a fragile skin barrier.
-The cold acts as a dehydrating agent, which can cause eczema flare-ups .
+The cold acts as a dehydrating agent, which can trigger eczema flare-ups .

-Friction caused by winter clothing, such as wool sweaters, can also make the situation worse.
+Friction caused by winter clothing, such as wool sweaters, can also aggravate the situation.
 To mitigate these risks, it is essential to adopt a suitable skincare routine.
 This includes the use of emollient products to restore the skin's hydrolipidic film.

 Here are some practical tips: